 Losinj’s tourist beginnings are linked to health tourism, as the benefits of climate and vegetation of the island were first discovered by the wise Austro-Hungarian aristocracy.
 Along with proclaiming Losinj a health resort, they built numerous villas and summer residences, which have been restored and today enrich the landscape.
 Active holiday seekers, all year round, are able to use the 220 km long laid-out pathways, which stretch over no less than five islands.

-Don`t miss out on our special offers with up to 40% discount in last minute Croatia yacht charter and early birds booking offers.
+Don`t miss out on our special offers with up to 20% discount (and more) in last minute Croatia yacht charter and early birds booking offers.

 Here you can find out all yacht charter Croatia prices.